- Dorm and Apartment

 If you plan to raise your bed with bed risers, purchasing a full or queen size comforter or duvet to accommodate the increased height is an option (just make sure the pattern works, a solid color or a pattern that repeats versus a border pattern works best).
 Since most dorm room beds are against the wall, you can adjust your bedding to the desired width (side length that is showing).
 A queen size comforter, 90" or longer, works best on a raised twin XL bed and a full size comforter, approximately 86 or 88" long, works best on a raised twin bed.

 Listed below are the dimensions of most Down Comforters to use as a general guideline.
 These are approximate sizes.
-Some manufacturers may run slightly smaller.

 Live Dorm Smart Tip: Because your roommate may be allergic to down, consider purchasing a down alternative or hypoallergenic down comforter for your dorm room bed.
 Some manufacturers now process down to be hypoallergenic.
 It will feel just as good without the allergies.